Mitchy2003/Carthage-College-Senior-Thesis/README.md

 - Rationale
     - The web app will look complete and the same, if the styling is also the same.
 - Requirements
-    - There must be a CSS file to standardize styling.
+    - There must be at least one CSS file to standardize styling.
 - References
     - N/A
 ## Bowling Definitions